Anonymous7code/mlpack/README.md

 ### 4. Building mlpack from source

-This document discusses how to build mlpack from source.
+This document discusses how to build mlpack from the source.
 These build directions will work for any Linux-like shell environment (for example Ubuntu, macOS, FreeBSD etc).
 However, mlpack is in the repositories of many Linux distributions and so it may be easier to use the package manager for your system.
 For example,